Approved by Senate November 25, 2019 and by the Board of Governors December 9, 2019

 - Public phones: Located throughout campus.
 Dial 613-562-5411 free of charge or press the pre-programmed button located under the keypad

 - In person: Visit the Protection Services offices (on main campus, at 141 Louis Pasteur; at Roger Guindon Hall, Room 2013; at Lees Campus, 200 Lees C146), or alert a Protection Services Officer.

 b) When a person reports an incident of sexual violence to Protection Services, Protection Services must inform the Human Rights Office for follow-up as referred to in paragraph 5.5 of this Policy.

-5.4 Report in a non-emergency - Human Rights Office
+5.4 Disclose in a non-emergency - Human Rights Office

 - Online incident report form

 - Vice Dean of Undergraduate Medical Education (MD Program)Vice Dean Postgraduate Medical Education (Residents and Fellows)

 - Vice Dean Graduate and Postdoctoral Studies (Graduate Students and Postdocs)

 c) The following Faculty of Medicine offices can also offer support to a member of the University community at the Faculty of Medicine: